Marvin1003/react-lazily-img/README.md

 Coming soon.

 # How does it work ?
-**React Lazily IMG** is powered by the powerful Intersection Observer API.
+**React Lazily IMG** is powered by the performant Intersection Observer API.
 No need of annoying unperformant scroll event listeners and elem.getBoundingClientRect() to check if an element is in the viewport.

 MDN:
 >The Intersection Observer API provides a way to asynchronously observe changes in the intersection of a target element with an ancestor element or with a top-level document's viewport.